Onyx-Protocol/Onyx/core/api-spec.md

 Request
 ```
 {
-  "id": "...",            // user supplied. must be unique. if not provided, core will create.
   "type": "...",          // `transaction`, `balance`, or `asset`
   "unspents": "true",     // only for `type: "balance"` - indexes unspent outputs in addition to balances
   "query": "..."